 1. What are the goals of the ICOC’s Deaf Ministry?
-The goals are to be unified in Christ, building new friendships worldwide, to enhance communicate with each other through technology, and share inputs how to improve our ministry.
+The goals are to be unified in Christ, building new friendships worldwide, enhance communication with each other through technology, and share inputs on how to improve our ministry.

 4. What is hard of hearing?
-Hard of hearing people do have partial hearing, but they wear aids or have other devices allowing them to hear sounds clearly.
-They are able to lip read and watch facial expression to assist in adding to their understanding of the speaker.
+Hard of hearing people do have a partial hearing, but they wear aids or have other devices allowing them to hear sounds clearly.
+They are able to lip-read and watch facial expressions to assist in adding to their understanding of the speaker.

-5. What is definition of deaf?
+5. What is the definition of the deaf?
 Deaf is partially or wholly lacking or deprived of the sense of hearing; unable to hear.

 6. How do they communicate?
 Some hard of hearing use Pidgin Sign language (PSE) this is a mixture of English and American Sign Language.
 Most deaf people communicate by using American Sign Language.
-HTC EVO, iPhone 4, & Samsung Epic phones are the most popular devices used in the Deaf Community.
-They can communicate with people by sending texts messages, emails, instant messaging and videophones.
+The latest iPhones 12+ and Samsung S10 are the most popular mobile phones used in the Deaf Community.
+They can communicate with people by sending text messages, emails, instant messaging, and videophones.

-8. What is Sorenson videophone (VP-200)?
+8. What is the Sorenson videophone?
 It is the next generation of telecommunication for the deaf.
-VP-200 is a very popular device for the Deaf Community.
-It is connected from VP-200 audio out white plug and video out yellow plug to the televisions audio and video inputs.
-VP-200 needs to be connected with an Ethernet cord from the router.
-Deaf and hard of hearing can receive free local, long distance and international calls while using their VP-200.
+Ntouch VP2 is a very popular device for the Deaf Community.
+It is connected from Ntouch VP2 audio out white plug and video out yellow plug to the televisions audio and video inputs.
+Ntouch VP2 needs to be connected with an Ethernet cord from the router.
+Deaf and hard of hearing can receive free local, long-distance, and international calls while using their ntouch VP2.
 They can apply for a free videophone online.
-The limit is one VP-200 videophones per household and one at each customers work site i.e.(Joe and Carole share one at home and they each have one at their place of work-totaling three VP-200 videophones).
-The time process to receive it depends on the schedule from an installer.
-The Installer will arrive at their house to install to their new videophone.
+The limit is one ntouch VP2 videophone per household and one at each customer’s worksite i.e.(Joe does have three videophones at home).
+The time process to receive it depends on the schedule of an installer.
+The Installer will arrive at their house to install their new videophone.
 They can see a live interpreter on the TV screen.
 More information can be found at www.sorensonvrs.com.